ChristianIeritano/Submission-scripts/README.md

     export PATH
     ```

-- Enable execute permissions for subSLURM via:
+- Enable execute permissions for subSLURM and update_subSLURM via:
     ```bash
     cd /home/{your_username}/bin
-    chmod a+x subSLURM
+    chmod a+x subSLURM update_subSLURM
     ```

 ### Usage
-Since subSLURM is in systems PATH, it can be called from any directory.
+Since subSLURM and update_subSLURM is in systems PATH, it can be called from any directory.
 Usage is as follows:

 ```console
 subSLURM filename -n # -m ####mb -t ##-##:## -p program -a account_type